r3zakalhor/SegmentalReconciler-Greedy-Version/README.md

 After simulating Simphy, we need to do a postorder labeling of the species tree with the following command: (where you can find the Python code in the supplementaries)

  - $python post-order-labeling.py $SpeciesTree $Output_SpeciesTree

+Then, we need to map gene trees nodes based on the Simphy mapping by following command: (where you can find the Python code in the supplementaries)

+- $python map_gene_trees.py $GeneTrees $Output_GeneTrees $Simphy_simulation_directory

+#### Now, we can run the segmental reconciler for four different algorithms and produce the appropriate outputs.